ChoosedayGuides

 Dot voting vs ranked choice: which to use for sprint planning

 Both work well for backlog prioritization.
-The choice depends on what you're optimizing for.
+The choice mostly comes down to how many items you're comparing.

 How to run a sprint planning vote via Slack